sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 2. Decide the values of the affine transformation - translation, scale and rotation.
 In most cases, this means calculating the shifts in the x- and y-directions needed to align ``input_array`` with ``target_array``.

-3. Return an instance of `~sunkit_image.coalignment.interface.AffineParams` with the results of your coalignemtn procedure.
+3. Return an instance of `~sunkit_image.coalignment.interface.AffineParams` with the results of your coalignment procedure.

 Additionally, registered methods are expected to handled NaNs and Infs should they arise as a result of your coalignment procedure.
 The :func:`~sunkit_image.coalignment.coalign` function does not make any attempt to filter out